JiyanBlack/Machine_Learning_Coursera_Note/Week1.md

 # Supervised Learning
 We are told what is the correct answer and use those correct answers to predict the unknown situation.

+Training set: Already know answer values.
+Being taken into learning algorithm, output h --> hypothesis

 ## Regression
 Goal: get a continuous value output

 ### Cost Function
 minimize J(theta0,theta1...) = 1/2m * SUM(h(x) - y)  --> suqared error function / mean squared error

+### Gradient Descent
+Start with initial guess of thetas.
+Doesn't matter the particular value.
+Keep changing thetas to reduce J(thetas), until the local minimum

 ## Classification
 Goal: get a discrete value output
 Deal with infinite number of features -> Support Vector Machine.
+θj := θj - a * ∂ J(θ...) / ∂θj
+  * := -- assignment
+  * = -- asserting
+  * a -- how big step between each trial
+<strong>All thetas should be updated simutaneously.</strong>

 Example 1:

 Given data about the size of houses on the real estate market, try to predict their price.
 Price as a function of size is a continuous output, so this is a regression problem.